higgsas/higgsas_geo_nodes_manual/docs/source/simulation.rst

   Number of simulation steps per frame

 Relax Strenght
   The amount of relaxation per step.
 Going above 1 can create unstable simulation.
-Value bellow 1 will slow down the simulation for more stable relaxations, but it slower convergence to packed circles.
+Value bellow 1 will slow down the simulation for more stable relaxations, but it slow down convergence for circle packing.
 Preferably leave at 1